microsoft/fast/sites/website/src/docs/resources/browser-support.md

 title: Browser Support
 sidebar_label: Browser Support
 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/resources/browser-support.md
+description: View the list of browsers that have native support for the Web Components features used by fast-element and our components.
 ---
 The following browsers have native support for the Web Components features used by `fast-element` and our components: